DRM Associates provides extensive training in new product development, best practices, QFD, team launch & other topics.

 Integrated Product & Process Development Workshop

-This one- to three-day workshop covers the concepts and best practices on IPPD.
+This three- to five- day workshop covers the concepts and best practices on IPPD.
 It is intended for government contractors, government acquisition organizations, and program offices.
 The workshop covers program planning with IPPD; integrated product teams; integration of subcontractor, contractor and customer; requirements definition, an IPPD-oriented development process, design automation technology, and implementing IPPD practices.
-The workshop can include exercises to reinforce the concepts presented.
-This workshop can be oriented towards customers, program management, product development professionals and functional managers.
-The one-day version can be oriented to executive management.
+The workshop includes exercises to reinforce the concepts presented.
+This workshop is oriented towards customers, program management, product development professionals, and functional managers.

 Leadership Skills for Engineers and Technical Professionals